 Dr Scott Thacker is an Honorary Research Associate of the Environmental Change Institute, University of Oxford and a Senior Analyst at the United Nations Office for Project Services (UNOPS).
 His research focuses on understanding the current and future performance of national infrastructure systems, in a variety of countries and contexts globally, with a focus on climate adaptation and sustainable development.

-As a member of the UK Infrastructure Transitions Research Consortium (ITRC), Scott has developed novel methodology and a number of successful collaborations with external stakeholders from across government and industry.
-Collaboration highlights include the identification of criticality hotspots with Infrastructure UK at HM Treasury, understanding the implications of distributed generation for the UK national electricity transmission operator - National Grid, and the identification of vulnerabilities within the UK’s interdependent infrastructure systems for the Committee on Climate Change, Adaptation Sub-Committee.
+As a member of the UK Infrastructure Transitions Research Consortium (ITRC), Scott has developed pioneering methodology and a variety of successful collaborations with practitioners from across government and industry.
+Examples include: the identification of criticality hotspots with Infrastructure UK at HM Treasury; coordinating analysis for the UK’s first systems-based assessment of national infrastructure needs with Sir John Armitt at the Institution of Civil Engineers; and completing a first-of-its-kind interdependency climate change risk assessment for the UK’s planned £56 billion High Speed 2 rail project.

 In his current role with UNOPS, Scott is working to develop and demonstrate a new generation of infrastructure systems-of-systems based methodologies and tools to support countries to identify adaptable pathways to sustainable development.
 This contributes towards UNOPS’ broader programme of Evidence Based Infrastructure Development, which is being rolled-out in a variety of political and geographic contexts including in post-disaster, post-conflict, and developing economies, rapidly developing city-states, and small island nations from South and Central America, to Africa, the Middle East and Asia.